Applications

 Originator

-ShellSIM has been developed by Dr. A. J. S. (Tony) Hawkins based in part upon his research over 25 years at Plymouth Marine Laboratory, plus a series of recent complimentary collaborative Projects such as have included:
+ShellSIM has been developed by Dr. A. J. S. (Tony) Hawkins based in part upon his research over 25 years at Plymouth Marine Laboratory, plus a series of complimentary collaborative Projects such as have included:

 "ECASA" - EU STREP "Ecosystem Approach for Sustainable Aquaculture"; 01/12/2004 to 30/10/2007